atTC2/fyp/README.md

 * A GUI has been constructed, allowing submission and automatic analysis of papers (although currently the paper already has to be on the local system to work, web extraction needs to be worked on).
 * Bootstrap makes it look quite nice!
 * Papers can be viewed (with key phrases drawn on) and annotations downloaded.
 A way to view hyponyms and synonyms needs to be implemented, although with the current relation extraction system in place there isn't much to view yet anyway.
 * The search page shows papers well, and while the search boxes are there and the back end receives anything submitted, the search information is not actually used yet and all papers in the database are shown.
-PageRank should be researched and implemented, but this should be a short process given PageRank isn't outside the taught syllabus at UoB.
+PageRank should be researched and implemented.
-* Being able to search by task/process/material is enough to reach my initial goals of the GUI, but it may be nice to expand it further to something more interesting.

 ## Road Map